quyiii/generic-deepLearning/README.md

+# generic deepLearning
-# a generic repo for deep learning
+It's a generic repo for deep learning

+## structure